mosaic-design-system/docs/src/guidelines/system-messaging.md

 ## Alerts

 An **Alert** provides feedback to users which allows them to understand a state that affects the entire system, the page, or an input.
-They are static messages, which are dismissible and can also contain a single action.
-For more information on the component, please refer to [**Alerts**](/components/alerts).
+They are static messages, which can be dismissed and can also contain a single action.
+For more information on the component, please refer to **[Alerts](/components/alerts)**.

 **Alerts** can come in one of the following forms:

 ### Banner

 A system or product-level message that is not specific to an action.
-This type persists until dismissed by the user and may be actionable.
+This type persists until and may be actionable.
 Place across the top of the content area to which it relates or for system-level banners, full width, across the top of the screen above the main navigation bar.

 \[example screenshot]

 There are a number of places you might use a banner:

-- Notifying the user of downtime
+* Notifying the user of downtime
-- Announcing the latest version release
+* Announcing the latest version release

-### Inline

-**Alerts** can also be displayed at form or input-level, specific to an action or task.
-This type persists until the message is resolved or dismissed by the user and may be actionable.
+A banner **Alert** can also be displayed at form or input-level, specific to an action or task.
+This type persists until the message is resolved and may be actionable.
 Ensure that these are placed near their related items. **Alerts** at this level must not be confused with form validation, as form validation is tied to individual form fields and use an input’s help text.

 \[example screenshot]

-An inline **Alert** could be used to:
+This type of **Alert** could be used to:

-- Tell a user their new password does not meet the password criteria
+* Tell a user their new password does not meet the password criteria
-- Tell a user that one of their selections in a form conflicts with another, i.e. a chosen date and time is already in use
+* Tell a user that one of their selections in a form conflicts with another, i.e. a chosen date and time is already in use

+### Notification

+A system or product-level message that informs users that a background activity has been performed.
+This type persists until dismissed by the user and may be actionable.
+Notifications must be placed in the top right-hand corner of the screen, but must not obscure navigation or any other important information or actions.

+\[example screenshot]

+A notification might be used for:

+* Tell a user that a new task has arrived
+* Tell a user that an import has finished

 ## Snackbars